 Namibia is celebrated for its vast open landscapes; an abundance of space in which to inhale deeply and bask in an infinite supply of blue skies and star filled nights.
-Its immensity of space – it is the fifth largest country in Africa (and about the size of France) – is accentuated by the fact that it is the driest country south of the Sahara, with vast portions of its landmass split across two deserts.
+Its immensity of space – it is the fifth largest country in Africa (and about the size of France and Holland combined) – is accentuated by the fact that it is the driest country south of the Sahara, with vast portions of its landmass split across two deserts.

 Namibia is also a land of startling contrasts that straddle the two great deserts; the Namib (after which the country is named) is the oldest desert on the planet with its sea of red sand lying along the Atlantic coastline, whilst in the eastern interior lies the Kalahari, a vast and sparsely vegetated savannah that sprawls across the border into neighbouring South Africa and Botswana.